First Name: 1966 Saint Francis Xavier

 Details:

-The Maritimes have been blessed with many fine football teams over the years.
+The Maritimes have been blessed with many very fine football teams over the years.
 Don Loney’s St. Francis Xavier X-Men of 1966 were one of the best.
-When it came to on-field domination, this particular club had few equals.
-They finished the regular season with a 6-0 record, ending with the Bluenose title and a win over defending champions Saint Mary’s Huskies.
-The X-Men scored 274 points and had only 27 points scored against them.
+Certainly, when it came to on-field domination, this particular club had few equals.
+It steamrolled over all comers.

-Team members were: Terry Arnason, Bryce Bell, James Benton, Paul Brule, Stanley Butkus, Robert Charett, Skip Corrigan, Terence Dolan, Edward Goodwin, Terry Gorman, Gregory Gosling, Phil Hughes, John Keaveney (Sr), Don Loney (coach), Neil MacDonald, Bernard MacLean, Burns MacPherson, John McFarland (Sr), Taso Meere, Peter Montague, Carol Morgan, Morris, Dick Pandolfo, John Pike, Jon Purcell, Peter Sare, Paul Schonhart, James Shea, Helmut Stoeckl, Michael Stoneham, Wally Strapps, Gary Yabsley.
+Team members were: Terry Arnason, Bryce Bell, James Benton, Paul Brule, Stanley Butkus, Robert Charett, Skip Corrigan, Terence Dolan, Edward Goodwin, Terry Gorman, Gregory Gosling, Phil Hughes, John Keaveney (Sr), Don Loney (coach), Neil MacDonald, Bernard MacLean, Burns MacPherson, John “Packy” McFarland (Sr) (assistant coach), Taso Meere, Peter Montague, Carol Morgan, Morris, Dick Pandolfo, John Pike, Jon Purcell, Peter Sare, Paul Schonhart, James Shea, Helmut Stoeckl, Michael Stoneham, Wally Strapps, Gary Yabsley.

 Facts: